We Know the Devil: Development

 The game's writer, Aevee Bee, stated that the game was created with three main characters in order to explore how, in the process of creating friendships, other bonds must also be weakened.
 In the game itself, while two characters can form a close relationship, one character must generally be left out.
 This was intended to be a difficult choice in order to parallel real relationships, where everyone is equally deserving of attention but a natural closeness draws certain people together.

 The game's main characters were influenced by the Sailor Scouts of Sailor Moon.
 The "strong female role models and explicit gay relationships" of the series made it a "rallying point" for "young queer women of the 90's", making it a foil for the stifling rural, religious setting that forces the characters to hide their sexuality.

 The game was made available on Date Nighto for $6.66.
 The developers attempted to set the same price for it on Steam, but were unable to due to Steam's price brackets.

 Reception

 Dylan Jones of DarkStation scored the game 100/100, saying that "its greatest strengths stem from its eerie atmosphere" and "terrifically deep lead characters," and comparing its setting to that of Twin Peaks.
 Raini Goncalves wrote favorably on the game's critique of queer coding as social deviance in Daimōnd 1: 109.8 FM, with comparisons being made to both Watchmen and Dark Knight Returns.

-The work influenced Daughter of God, a fansong by artist PhemieC released on SoundCloud.
+The work directly influenced Daughter of God, a fansong by artist PhemieC released on SoundCloud, and was listed as a thematic and stylistic influence for the visual novel God is in the Radio.
+It is listed by the developer rosesrot as a thematic influence upon the game Seraphim Slum.